 On the 14th of August 2013 Marion announced her retirement from Tennis.

-Marion is an exceptionally talented business woman and is destined to be as big a name in business as her career in tennis.
+Marion is an exceptionally talented business woman and is destined to become a big a name in business as her career in tennis.

 Contact us about working with Marion Bartoli